eProsima/Fast-DDS-docs/docs/pubsub.rst

     :start-after: //PUBSUB_API_CONF_PARTICIPANT_XML
     :end-before: //!--

-About XML profiles you can learn more in :ref:`xml-profiles`.
+About XML profiles you can learn more in :ref:`xml_profiles`.
 This is an example of a participant XML profile.

 .. literalinclude:: ../code/XMLTester.xml